Mount Shasta, California

-Mount Shasta (also known as Mount Shasta City) is a city in Siskiyou County, California, at about 3600 ft above sea level on the flanks of Mount Shasta, a prominent northern California landmark.
+Mount Shasta (also known as Mount Shasta City) is a city in Siskiyou County, California, United States, at about 3600 ft above sea level on the flanks of Mount Shasta, a prominent northern California landmark.
 The city is less than 9 mi southwest of the summit of its namesake volcano.
 Its population is 3,223 as of the 2020 census, down from 3,394 from the 2010 census.